ainsleyrutterford/Hackintosh/README.md

 ### Booting without a USB

+Followed Dortania guide.

 ### USB Ports

+Followed Dortania guide.

 ### Making the boot less verbose

+Followed Dortania guide and Papadiche's guide.

 ## Updating to macOS Big Sur

+Updated as usual?
+Looked at these discussions...

 ## Triple Boot

+Followed this guide.

 ### OpenCanopy

+Followed Dortania guide and this guide.